-- Monthly Spot On treatment comes in an ampule and is applied directly onto the animal’s skin.
-It is very important that owners remember to apply the treatment every 30 days otherwise your pet is not fully protected against ticks & fleas.
-Examples: Frontline Plus, Revolution, Advantix.
+- Spot On treatment comes in an ampule and is applied directly onto the animal’s skin.
+It is very important that owners remember to apply the treatment every 30 days or longer depending on the product used otherwise your pet is not fully protected against ticks & fleas.
+Examples: Bravecto Spot-On for Dogs & Cats, Frontline Plus, Revolution, Advantix.

 - Chewable tablets are relatively new on the market and are easy to dose (plus they are usually tasty) and can be effective for between 1 – 3 months depending on the brand purchased.
 Product efficacy is not affected by bathing or swimming and is great to use for dogs who love water.
-Example: Bravecto, Nexgard, Comfortis
+Example: Bravecto, Nexgard & Simparica

 - There are a number of tick & flea collars available on the market.
 Some collars protect against only fleas or only ticks, while some collars protect against both.
 The longevity of these collars usually lasts for a number of months but requires the collar to be in constant contact with the pet’s skin.
 If your pet does not like wearing collars or tends to lose its collar, this method is not recommended.
 Examples: Seresto.